mathtrials/some-commands-for-ubuntu-20.04/README.md

 export PATH="$PATH:/path/to/dir"
 ```

-Depending on what you're doing, you also may want to symlink to binaries:
+to create symlink to binaries:
 ```console
 cd /usr/bin
 sudo ln -s /path/to/binary binary-name
 ```

-Note that this will not automatically update your path for the remainder of the session.
-To do this, you should run:
+This will not automatically update your path for the remainder of the session.
+To do this, you run:

 ```console
 source ~/.profile